While we love taking people fishing, we don't do it for free...

 Trip locations vary a lot depending on the time of year, day-to-day weather & water conditions, clients skills and interests, where clients are staying, etc. Flexibility as to where we fish goes a long way towards making for a good trip.

 Full-day trips may take place anywhere within our operations area, as discussed on our guided trips destinations page.
 They provide the most flexibility.
+Note that float trips on the Missouri River near Craig, Montana require a booking of 2+ days.
+This will impact few, if any, new clients.

 Half-day wade trips take place on several waters near Livingston and in the mainstem Yellowstone, Gardner, or Gibbon Systems in YNP.
 Note that half-day trips are not available in Yellowstone Park between July 1 and September 30 due to excessive travel time caused by all the traffic.
 Montana trips require drastically less travel time.